emlo1convergence/emlo1/README/Session2_Assignment/Readme.md

 ### How to use object-predict application ?
 * Goto web [link](https://object-predict.herokuapp.com/).
 The web page should look like below <br />
 ![](Images/Homepage.jpg)
-* Click on open button and select a image from your system that could belong to any of the classes in CIFAR10 dataset.
+* Click on open button and select a image from your system that could belong to any of the classes in CIFAR10 dataset. <br />
 ![](Images/Select.jpg)
 * Click on "Predict object" button.
 The Image is passed on to the model and the model predicts to which class it belongs.
-The prediction response is sent back to web page showing the result as below.
+The prediction response is sent back to web page showing the result as below. <br />
 ![](Images/Result.jpg)
 * Click on "Close" button to close the existing image.